dedeweb/dslr-html5-nodejs-photobooth/README.md

 # tamerbooth
-##/!\ this app is in early stage of devlopment, not working yet !
+##/!\ this app is in early stage of devlopment, not really stable.

 ##/!\ this app use experimental new technologies likes WebRTC.
 Only (very) recent browser are supported.
 A photobooth web app, used to control a DSLR connected to computer.